-When you offer a warranty with your items, be sure to include all the detailed warranty information in the listing, so buyers know what to expect when they order from you.
+When you offer a warranty with your items, be sure to include all the detailed warranty information in the listing or product, so buyers know what to expect when they order from you.

 Frequently Asked Questions

 Do I need to include a warranty?

 You don't need to include a warranty, but if you do, it's important to follow the guidelines we outline below.